 The Norfolk church outgrew its building, expanded in 1961 into the Unitarian Center at 902 Graydon Avenue at Hampton Boulevard (now doctors’ offices) and for 10 years the congregation was strained by having worship services and the religious education program many blocks apart.
 The momentum of growth halted.

-In January 1972 the congregation finally settled into its present quarters, the former Second Presbyterian Church building at Yarmouth Street and The Hague.
+In January 1972 the congregation finally settled into, the former Second Presbyterian Church building at Yarmouth Street and The Hague.
 There had been talk of moving to the suburbs, but the congregation decided that its mission lay in bearing witness in the city, serving its needs, and participating directly in the richness of urban cultural life.
 The excellent acoustics of the sanctuary led the church to sponsor concerts and recitals.
 Increased musical activity led to the formation in 1979 of a church choir of high quality and to the completion of a beautifully restored organ in 1982.

 Since 1956 there has been an increased emphasis on the ministry as shared among all the people, both ordained and lay.
 Energetic and creative lay members, such as Major Mary C. Lane in the 1950s, have led worship services of depth and meaning, and in many ways ministered to the needs of the day.
 This sharing of the ministry had greatly enriched the religious life of the entire congregation.